networknt/light-doc/content/en/tool/light-codegen/eventuate-generator.md

 mvn clean install
 ```

-Then user can start API developing the detail services from the generated project.
+Then user can start the API developing the detail services from the generated project.
 For the detail development for the eventuate based API, please refer the [todo-list example][]  or [account-transfer example][] code on the light-example-4j repo

 The [eventuate tutorial][] document includes the detail information about light-eventuate-4j framework and how to use it for eventuate based service API.